SharedType/sharedtype/doc/Development.md

     * `java17` uses symlink to reuse types in `java8` then does more type checks, e.g. for Java `record`.
 * `client-test` contains target languages' tests respectively against generated code.
 * `e2e` contains e2e json 2-way serialization and deserialization tests against target languages' http servers.
+* `build-tool-plugins` contains Maven and Gradle plugin for SharedType annotation.
+    * `exec` contains generic annotation processor executor.
-* `maven-plugin` contains maven plugin for SharedType annotation, and `maven-plugin/it` contains integration tests for maven plugin.
+    * `maven-plugin` and `maven-plugin/it` contains Maven plugin and integration tests.
+    * `gradle-plugin` and `gradle-plugin/it` contains Gradle plugin and integration tests.

 Domain types are shared among processor and integration tests to reduce maven module count.

 ## Setup
-**Linux is assumed**.
+**Linux/macOS is assumed**.
 If you use Windows, you can use WSL with a remotely connected IDE.
 Windows 11 supports GUI app inside WSL.

-Setup Java env vars (>= Java17 for development), configure `JAVA17_HOME` to point to your Java installation:
+Setup Java env vars (>= Java21 for development), configure `JAVA21_HOME` to point to your Java installation:
 ```bash
 . setenv
 ```